Gazzini/docs/projects/crypto/index.md

 Economic efficiency is important... and also weird.
 The idea of storing "value" to spend later is a problem we humans invented for ourselves, but it matters enough to sweat the details.

-I'm more of a BTC maximalist every day, as I'm continually surprised by _how short_ of the liberterian cyberpunk utopia every more ambitious crypto project seems to fall.
-I'm uninterested in financial speculation.
+I'm more of a BTC maximalist every day, as I'm continually surprised by _how short_ of the liberterian utopia every new project seems to fall... and I'm mostly uninterested in financial speculation.

 ## Projects